iamnytik/Socket-Programing-using-python/README.md

 ## How To Run This?
+1)Download this repo as a zip file or git clone this repository

+    git clone

+2)Create a sub directory/folder called COMPLAINTS

-1)Run the server
+3)Run the server

     python3 server.py

-2)Run the Service server
+4)Run the Service server

     python3 service_server.py

-3)Finally run  the client
+5)Finally run  the client

     python3 client.py